matthewstirling/capstone-2023.github.io/weeks/14-team-update-discussion.md

-# Review Fall Project Submissions
+# Review Team Progress and Intro Other Concepts

 ## Topics